Stay in Hay on Wye Cottage

 The lower ground is home to a small study under a vaulted brick ceiling.
 Beside it is another sitting room with two single sofa beds.

 There is no need for a car here.
 All it takes is 20 minutes to walk the town circuit.
-Everything is on your doorstep.
+Everything is on your doorstep, which is why we’re worthy of being called one of the most wonderful rural retreats in Wales.

 The literary town of Hay on Wye in Wales along the English border is celebrated for its book stores and festivals.
 The surrounding countryside is loved by walkers, swimmers and cyclists.